erkaiyublog/erkaiyublog.github.io/_drafts/2023-05-24-basic-concepts-about-executable.md

 ## 1.4 Is there a difference between the position where library codes will be loaded in memory between static and dynamic libraries?
 Yes.

 Static libraries are loaded during compilation, so they have a fixed address relative to main code of the executable.
-Dynamic libraries are loaded during run time, it's possible that dynamic libraries are loaded to different memory addresses in different execution even though the executable is the same.
+Dynamic libraries are loaded during runtime, it's possible that dynamic libraries are loaded to different memory addresses in different execution even though the executable is the same.

 ## 1.5 Can I have some hands on experience of static and dynamic libraries?
 We can start with writing a C program in a file called ***hello.c***,